lorin/booknotes/The-Advantage.md

     - Identifying anchors
     - Strategy durability
   * Question 5: What is most important, right now?
+    - One thing
+    - The thematic goal (a.k.a. the rallying cry)
+    - Leaders without hats
+    - Defining objectives
+    - Standard operating objectives
+    - The one-page model
   * Question 6: Who must do what?

 ### Discipline 3: Overcommunicate clarity